“If you don’t like the news, go out and make some of your own.” – Wes Scoop Nisker

 What is “social media” anyway?

-In the old days, “Press Relations” or “PR” meant a publicist called the press on your behalf and if you were lucky they wrote about you and spread the word to your potential customers.
+In the old days, “Press Relations” or “PR” meant a publicist called the press on your behalf and if you were lucky a reporter wrote about you and spread the word to your potential customers who subscribed to their magazine.

-As social media gets more sophisticated, it has become more about generating your own journalistic-quality content — including photography and video.
+As social media gets more sophisticated, it is now more about generating your own journalistic-quality content — including photography and video.

 This starts a conversation with your community and they spread the word for you.

-Instead of filtering your message through reporters and “experts” — you’re communicating directly to a community.
-How awesome is that?
+Instead of filtering your message through reporters and “experts” — you’re communicating directly to a community as well as filtering through influencers, reporters and other gatekeepers who decide to share your news with their fans.

 - Facebook now reaches 1 billion of the most influential, affluent and connected people on Earth — in 70 languages.
 And 70% of Facebook users are outside the US.